 Development of school policy and school plan to include substance abuse prevention, identification, intervention, referral, and aftercare.
 Collaboration with parents, schools, agencies, and local communities.
 525. Discipline and Classroom Management (3) I, II Prerequisite: Six upper division units in education, psychology or sociology.
 Analysis of research and theories of classroom discipline, management, and teaching effectiveness, with practical application to the elementary classroom setting.
 (Formerly numbered Elementary Education 532.)
-526. Teaching the Special Child in the Regular Classroom (2) Prerequisite: Teaching credential or admission to multiple subjects credential program.
+526. Teaching the Special Child in the Regular Classroom (2) Prerequisite: Teaching credential or admission to multiple subject credential program.
 Knowledge, skills, and instructional programs for teaching handicapped students in the regular classroom.
-Meets the mainstreaming requirements for the California Multiple Subjects Credential (clear).
+Meets the mainstreaming requirements for the California Multiple Subject Credential (clear).
 Not open to students with credit in Special Education 550, Teaching the Special Child in the Regular Classroom.
 Fieldwork required.
-(Formerly numbered Elementary Education 550.)
-546. Quantitative Methods in Educational Research (3) I, II Basic tests of statistical significance with special reference to the interpretation of educational data.
+(Formerly numbered Elementary 546.
+Quantitative Methods in Educational Research (3) I, II Basic tests of statistical significance with special reference to the interpretation of educational data.
 (Formerly numbered Secondary Education 564.)
 596. Topics in Teacher Education (1-6) I, II SP Designed to meet the needs of individuals or groups of teachers who wish to develop or continue the study of some problem.
 May be repeated with new content.
 See Class Schedule for specific content.
 Limit of nine units of any combination of 296, 496, 596 courses applicable to a bachelor's degree.
 Maximum credit of six units of 596 applicable to a master's degree.
 Maximum combined credit of six units of 596 and 696 applicable to a 30-unit master's degree.
 (Formerly numbered Elementary Education 596 and Secondary Education 596.)
-Specified sections.

-General

-GRADUATE COURSES

-600. Curriculum Development in Education (3)

-Prerequisite: Credit or concurrent registration in Education 690.
+General GRADUATE COURSES 600.
+Curriculum Development in Education (3) Prerequisite: Credit or concurrent registration in Education 690.
 Advanced study of the research in curriculum development, construction and evaluation.
-(Formerly numbered Elementary Education 610 and Teacher Education 603.)

-626. Advanced Educational Psychology (3)

-Prerequisite: Teacher Education 323 or valid teaching credential.
+(Formerly numbered Elementary Education 610, Secondary Education 610, and Teacher 626.
+Advanced Educational Psychology (3) Prerequisite: Teacher Education 323 or valid teaching credential.
 Advanced study of the research in educational psychology and its application to learning and human growth.
 (Formerly numbered Education 660.)

-646. Seminar in Educational Measurement (3)

-Problems in educational testing.
+646. Seminar in Educational Measurement (3) Problems in educational testing.
 Emphasis on construction, administration and validation of teacher-made tests.
 (Formerly numbered Education 661.)

-652. Change in Education (3)

-Prerequisite: Valid teaching credential.
+650. Seminar in International Education (3) Prerequisites: Teaching experience and consent of instructor.
+Major themes and issues in international education as they relate to classroom instruction.
+652. Change in Education (3) Prerequisite: Valid teaching credential.

 Examination of the process of change in education, analysis of recent major changes and study of techniques for effecting change.
 (Formerly numbered Education 632.)
 653. Values in Education (3) Prerequisite: Valid teaching credential or enrollment in a credential program.
 Analysis of various strategies that promote clarification of values and moral dilemmas.
 Development of classroom strategies to measure values and implement value clarification.
-(Formerly numbered Education 672.)
 654. Schools and Changing Sex Roles (3) I Prerequisite: Open to teachers and those enrolled in education credential programs.
 Impact of schools upon the role of males and females and the role the educational systems play in maintaining traditional roles.
 (Formerly numbered Education 674.)
 655. Social Foundations of American Education (2 or 3) Prerequisite: Admission to teacher education.